Volunteer with San Diego Zoo Wildlife Alliance, and Help Build a World Where All Life Thrives

 NOTE: There is no animal handling or direct animal contact involved with any of our volunteer opportunities.
-We currently do not have volunteer opportunities for teens under 18 years of age at this time, but those interested may be able to get involved through the Education Department's Kids Programs.
+We currently do not have volunteer opportunities for teens under 18 years of age at this time, but those interested may be able to get involved through the Education department's Youth Programs.
 Also, please note that our volunteer opportunities are primarily long-term.
 We invest a great deal of resources into our volunteer program and do not offer one-time/short-term community service projects.
 Thank you!

 "Being a volunteer lets you meet guests from all over the country and the world.
 It is educational and entertaining."—Joyce Pickersgill